 The Environment and Ecosystems Program offers an integrated, whole of life-cycle, adaptive approach to placement, operation and decommissioning of offshore infrastructure and livestock.

-The EE program connects with Program 5 to develop management systems to monitor environmental impact and interactions with other sectors, and with programs 1-3 to monitor the impacts of the environment on health, maintenance and performance of species,
+The Environment and Ecosystems program connects with the Sustainable Offshore Developments program to develop management systems to monitor environmental impact and interactions with other sectors, and with Offshore Engineering, Seafood and Renewable Energy programs to monitor the impacts of the offshore environment on the health, maintenance and performance of species, infrastructure and devices respectively.

-infrastructure and devices respectively.
-Commercialisation opportunities include the development of novel monitoring systems including models and user interfaces to deliver real time data and information for use by government, industry and the public.
+Novel monitoring systems will be developed, including models and user interfaces to deliver real time data and information for use by government, industry, and the public.

 Multi-criteria regional marine spatial planning tool for the identification of regional areas that would support technical and economically feasible areas for integrated multiple-use platforms.
 This is including consideration for other users (and associated trade-offs), identification of desired environmental conditions, and a suite of potential indicators and reference points to be used to track operational performance and predicted impacts.